COVID-19 risks

 -----------------------------------------------------------------------

-2. How to avoid becoming a crime victim
+4. To avoid becoming a victim of crime

-(1) In Addis Ababa, there are many cases of theft (pickpocketing, snatching) and robbery while walking, regardless of the time of day or night.
+(1) In Addis Ababa, there are many cases of theft (pickpocketing, snatching) and robbery while walking, day or night.
 Just like Ethiopians, foreigners can become targets at any time.
-When traveling on foot, please be aware that you are always a target.
-In particular, avoid walking early in the morning or at night.
+When traveling on foot, be aware that you are always a target.
+Avoid walking early in the morning or at night in particular.

-(2) In most cases of theft (pickpocketing and snatching), the thief will grab the victim's arm, splash water or spit on them, or persistently cling to them pretending to sell something to them in order to attract their attention and steal their valuables.
-If it is obvious that you are carrying a mobile phone and it is not tied down, you will be targeted.
-An effective preventative measure is to attach chains or straps to valuables such as wallets and mobile phones and tie them to your clothes or body.
+(2) In most cases of theft (pickpocketing and snatching), the perpetrator will grab the victim's arm, splash water or spit on them, or persistently cling to them pretending to sell something to them to attract their attention, and then steal their valuables.
+If it is obvious that you have a cell phone and it is not attached to your body, you will be targeted.
+Attach chains or straps to your wallet, cell phone, and other valuables and attach them to your clothes or body.

-(3) Always be on alert for your surroundings.
-If you notice any suspicious people approaching or anything unusual, leave the area immediately and ask for help in easy-to-understand language from a police officer or people around you.
+(3) Always be alert to your surroundings, and if you notice anything unusual, such as a suspicious person approaching, leave the area immediately and ask for help in easy-to-understand language from a police officer or a person nearby.

-(4) If the other person is carrying a firearm or a knife and threatening you, prioritize the safety of your life and comply without resisting.
+(4) If the other person threatens you with a firearm or knife, prioritize your safety and comply without resistance.

 End

-*If you have submitted a "Notification of Residence" via the electronic notification system (ORR Net) and have returned to your home country or moved outside the jurisdiction of the Consulate-General of Japan, please submit a Notification of Return to Your Home Country or Move Out at the following URL.
+*If you have submitted a "Notification of Residence" via the electronic notification system (ORR Net) and have returned to your home country or moved outside the jurisdiction of the Consulate-General of Japan, please submit a Notification of Return to Home or Moving Out at the following URL.

 https://www.ezairyu.mofa.go.jp/RRnet/residencereport/login